hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/015_preface.md

-For thousands of years such phenomena have been studied, investigated, and generalised, the whole ground of the religious faculties of man has been analysed, and the practical result is the science of Râja-Yoga.
+For thousands of years such phenomena have been studied, investigated, and generalised, the whole ground of the religious faculties of man has been analysed, and the practical result is the science of Rāja-Yoga.
 Raja-Yoga does not, after the unpardonable manner of some modern scientists, deny the existence of facts which are difficult to explain;
 on the other hand, it gently yet in no uncertain terms tells the